RadicalMilitantLibrary/manual/readingclub-man.markdown

 ### When the source file is EPUB

 * For EPUB files I convert them to HTML and then insert them (not copy-paste) in the template.
 To insert a document click Insert on the Main Menu in Libre&nbsp;Office.
 At the end of the drop down list, select File and the select the HTML file.
 Same goes for Mobipocket (convert them to HTML etc.)
 * To convert an EPUB to HTML you can either use online services or you can use the AVS Document Converter.
 AVS is only for windows users and is proprietary.
 It can handle all the major formats.
 Alternatively, use Calibre.
-Its both convenient and will manage all your books in one place.
-Its free and available on all platforms.
+It is both convenient and will manage all your books in one place.
+It is free and available on all platforms.
 Using Calibre, convert your books to HTMLZ.
 HTMLZ is basically a zip file.
-Open it with a zip utility and you have your HTML file inside it.
+Exrtact it with a zip utility and you have your HTML file `index.html`.
 Note: When you convert a book with images using Calibre to HTMLZ, and then insert it inside the template, the images are only linked.
 It means whenever you move the book to another place, it will unlink the images so you will only see empty boxes instead of images.
-The solution is to import all the images one by one.
+One solution is to import all the images one by one.
+A better one is to break links (via Edit / Links) befor moving the ODT file.

 ### When the source is RTF/HTML